mtorpey/wooden-ships/2-basic.md

 scenario.
 Some general rules follow:

 1. Each ship has a point value written in its order of battle.
-2. Ships which strike give the opposing player that ship\'s point value.
+2. Ships which strike give the opposing player that ship's point value.
 3. Ships which have been captured count twice the value to the opposing player.